Jake Tapper: Other programs and media

 Tapper has contributed to GQ, The Weekly Standard, NPR's All Things Considered, The New York Times, and The Washington Post.
 In 2001, he hosted the program Take Five on CNN, in which young journalists and commentators discussed politics and pop culture.
 In 2002, he hosted a series of entertainment news specials on VH1, and in 2003, he hosted shows focused on independent film on the Sundance Channel.
 Tapper has also been a guest on Jimmy Kimmel Live, The Colbert Report, Late Night with Seth Meyers, Conan, The View, Real Time with Bill Maher, and appeared on the Judge John Hodgman podcast as guest bailiff, standing in for regular bailiff Jesse Thorn during the August 31, 2011, episode entitled "De Plane".

 In October 2022, Tapper wrote a cover story for The Atlantic magazine about C.J.
 Rice, a former patient of his father's serving 30–60 years in prison for a crime his father was convinced Rice was physically incapable of committing.
 Tapper's story detailed the various ways Rice had inadequate counsel.
 In December 2023, Rice's conviction was overturned and in March 2024, Rice was exonerated, with Tapper breaking the news that Pennsylvania had freed and dropped the charges against Rice.

 Tapper made a cameo in the Halloween-themed episode of The Rookie (October 30, 2022).
 He wore a Mike Schmidt Philadelphia Phillies jersey; Schmidt was the MVP of the 1980 World Series.
 Tapper's son, Jack, appeared alongside him, dressed up as Tom Hanks' character Captain Miller from Saving Private Ryan.
 Tapper and his son watched the show together while locked down due to COVID-19, and he wanted to share his appreciation for the program.
 Tapper posted a Tweet to Nathan Fillion; according to Tapper, Fillion wrote back and invited the pair for a set visit once COVID protocols were eased.
 Just before the visit, Fillion asked whether the father and son wanted to film a cameo on the show.

 Tapper appears in the background on TV screens as a news correspondent in Superman (2025).
-Per the credits, his character is called Jake Tapir, and originally he had some dialogue, but this was cut.
+He originally had some dialogue, but this was cut.